someengineering/fixinventory/ckworker/README.md

 ### Actions and Tasks
 Think of actions and tasks like topics and queues in a messaging system.
+Actions are broadcast to everyone subscribed for that action.
+A task is always given to exactly one worker that knows how to handle it.

 #### Actions